 Cheese (Parmegiano, Pecorino) and honey

-Crostini (spreads can include olive tapenade, truffle cream, avocado, pistachio cream, chopped tomatoes and onion, chicken-liver pate).
+Crostini (spreads can include olive tapenade, truffle cream, pistachio cream, chopped tomatoes and onion, chicken-liver pate).

 Caprese salad with tomatoes, basil and mozzarella